primo-io/prototype-documentation/derivatives/fromScratchEd.md

 This document lists all necessary information needed to build your own prototype like <a href="http://fromscratched.nl/?lang=en">fromScratchEd</a> did.<br>
 Please use this document side-by-side of the original documentation of Primo for the building instructions.<br>
 <br>
-Please <a href="http://fromscratched.nl/index.php/neem-contact-op/?lang=en">contact me</a> when you need more information or have questions.
+Please <a href="http://fromscratched.nl/index.php/neem-contact-op/?lang=en">contact me</a> when you need more information or have questions.<br>
 <br>
 Sjoerd Dirk Meijer, the Netherlands<br>
 Blog: <a href="http://fromscratched.nl/?lang=en">http://fromScratchEd.nl</a>[3]<br>